NotTimTam/NotTimTam/README.md

-### **I'm working to create open-source, self-hostable libraries, APIs and resources, because if you don't build your projects with open-source tools, you don't own them...**
+### **I'm working to create open-source, self-hostable, human-focused libraries, APIs and resources, because if you don't build your projects with open-source tools, you don't own them...**

 <p align='center'>
   MERN + MEAN